District History

 SCHOOL GROUNDS BEING BEAUTIFIED Harry Schmid has Aroused Gardening Spirit in Pupils at Russell

-The pupils of Russell School under the direction of Prof. Harry Schmid, have taken t upon themselves to beautify, as far as possible, their school grounds and during the last month have greatly enhanced the looks of the front of the building.
+The pupils of Russell School under the direction of Prof. Harry Schmid, have taken it upon themselves to beautify, as far as possible, their school grounds and during the last month have greatly enhanced the looks of the front of the building.
 The area between the old and new sections of the building have been spaded up, enriched and leveled and entirely planted with flowers that have been donated to a large extent.

 A considerable quantity of waste granite blocks that for many months have been laying on the high school grounds were hauled to Russell and with these a retaining wall was built between the two buildings separating the flower bed from the rest of the grounds.
 Other work will be undertaken by the boys as rapidly as time permits.